Esper89/Subnautica-TerrainPatcher/README.md

 Patcher will find and load all `.optoctreepatch` files placed anywhere in the `BepInEx` folder or any subfolder**, so you don't need to do anything else to make sure your terrain patch gets loaded.

+To have Terrain Patcher ignore a directory entirely, place a file named `.terrain-patcher-ignore` in that directory.

 Terrain Patcher also currently supports loading patches via the `TerrainPatcher.TerrainRegistry.PatchTerrain` method, but this method is deprecated and may be removed in a future release of Terrain Patcher.